-An employee satisfaction survey was conducted in October 2018.
+An employee satisfaction survey has been conducted in October 2018 and the next employee satisfaction survey 2020.

 Employee recognition

 Autorola shares employee achievements, including duration of service, regularly via our intranet, and rewards employees through our 'Anniversary Policy'.

 Education

 For employees to perform well in their role, it is important to provide opportunities for learning that equip our workforce with the skills and knowledge they need.
 We support our employees through a suite of educations resources, which include;